Rifdhan/time-duration-stringify/README.md

 # Time-Duration-Stringify

 This package lets you transform a time duration into a nicely-formatted string.
-Provide an integer duration in milliseconds, and get a time duration of either the format "5:03", or "5 minutes and 3 seconds".
+Provide an integer duration in milliseconds, and get a time duration of either the format "5:03", or "5 minutes, and 3 seconds".

 # Installation